Friday, September 29, 2017

 This post concerns command and control problems.
 You may not think that an appropriate subject for our games or you may just not like playing with command and control restrictions.
 I believe the culture of command of the contending forces are as important as the morale levels and armament of the engaged sub-units.
 And I like simple command and control rules.
 Your mileage may vary.

 When playing wargames, we assume that the commanders of the same nation are pulling together as a team.
 It seems like what should be happening.
 But a close look at many actual armies in combat shows a different reality.
 Most armies of any size have at least two factions among the officers.
-An intense example is the Confederate Army of Tennessee, where most of the officers came to despise their commander Braxton Bragg.
+An intense example is the Confederate Army of Tennessee, where many of the officers came to despise their commander Braxton Bragg.
 They twice urged Jefferson Davis to fire Bragg.
 Both times Davis resisted the incipient rebellion.
 The anti-Bragg feeling went all the way down to much of the rank and file, as evidenced by ranker Sam Watson’s memoir, “Company Aytch”.
 In common with most Tennessee troops, he hated Bragg.
 During the final rout on Missionary Ridge, Bragg was roughed-up by an angry Rebel sergeant.
 He tendered his resignation and Davis accepted it, though Bragg was still used as a staff officer in Richmond, able to continue his feud with various officers from afar.

 Interesting you say, but what does this have to do with our games?
 Let’s go back to Bragg and the Army of Tennessee to see what effect this discord had on the army.
 At the best of times and with good intentions, subordinate commanders could misinterpret orders or not be ready to execute them, leading to mistakes and delays.
 But officers who despised their leader and assumed they knew better (sometimes without valid reason) often refused to follow orders they thought wrong.
 Frequently, when Bragg did have a decent idea (he was not bereft of them, despite what some historians maintain) he could not get his army to execute them in a timely way.
 Several times Union forces escaped from tight spots because of this.
 Any game, operational or tactical, of this army after the Kentucky campaign of 1862 should reflect this problem.
 A detailed simulation might include what faction officers belonged to, though that last is a bit much even for me.